outpaddling/Coding-Standards/README.md

 ingenious algorithms with low quality code, documentation, and build systems.

-This makes the programs less accessible and less reliable, impeding critical research as researcher struggle to install, learn, and use them.
+This makes the programs less accessible and less reliable, impeding critical research as researchers struggle to install, learn, and use them.
 A core goal of all my projects is software that is easy to install on any POSIX platform, well-documented, easy to use, reliable, and performant.